At the end of mitosis, how many chromosomes are present in each d... | Channels for Pearson+

 1

-Recall that during mitosis, the parent cell's chromosomes are duplicated during the S phase of the cell cycle, resulting in two sister chromatids for each chromosome.
+Recall that the original cell in this problem has 46 chromosomes.
+This is the diploid number for human cells, meaning each daughter cell should also have the diploid number after mitosis.

-During mitosis, specifically in the anaphase, the sister chromatids are separated and pulled to opposite poles of the cell.
+During mitosis, the chromosomes are duplicated during the S phase of the cell cycle, but they are not increased in number in the daughter cells.
+Instead, they are equally divided.

-At the end of mitosis, the cell divides during cytokinesis, resulting in two daughter cells, each receiving an identical set of chromosomes.
+In the mitotic phase, the duplicated chromosomes are separated into two sets, ensuring each daughter cell receives an identical set of chromosomes.

-Conclude that each daughter cell has the same number of chromosomes as the original parent cell, maintaining genetic consistency.
+Conclude that each daughter cell will have the same number of chromosomes as the original cell, which is 46 chromosomes.

 Watch next